Skip to content

 The group at highest risk for death include males in the 10 to 29 year range, mostly due to risk taking behavior.
 Females have the higher risk of psychological problems, such as PTSD and anxiety.

-Hazards AFTER the flood
+Health hazards AFTER the flood

 • A 5-year-old girl who was pulled from floodwaters clinging to her father hasn’t been able to attend kindergarten since the storm, Zagor said, because she’s too traumatized to be parted from him now.